jembi/bsis/README.md

 Many other design decisions in the future will be influenced by the same parameters.

 Development Environment
 -----------------------
 1. This repository contains some Eclipse specific configuration.
 If you are comfortable using Eclipse then setting up your development environment will be relatively easier.
    You may use another IDE if you wish to.
     * Download and unpack Eclipse Indigo 3.7 or Eclipse Juno 4.2 from http://www.eclipse.org/downloads/.
     * Install Apache Tomcat 7 and integrate with Eclipse (you may follow http://www.coreservlets.com/Apache-Tomcat-Tutorial/tomcat-7-with-eclipse.html).
-    * Clone the master branch into a local directory preferably housed in your eclipse workspace.
+    * Checkout the develop branch into a local directory preferably housed in your eclipse workspace.
     * The project dependencies are configured using [Maven] (http://maven.apache.org/).
 Install Eclipse plugin [m2eclipse] (http://maven.apache.org/eclipse-plugin.html) for easier integration of Maven with your development environment.
 In Eclipse, select Help>Install New Software and add the site http://download.eclipse.org/technology/m2e/releases to add the m2eclipse plugin.Setup m2eclipse so that it automatically downloads all the required dependencies, sources, javadocs.
     * Import the source code into Eclipse by using 'Import Existing project' option.
 The master branch contains the required eclipse project files (e.g. .project and .settings), so you should be able to start working right away.
 For other IDE's you will need to more work.
 2. You will also need to setup a MySQL database: